 Well, dehydrated water is actually not a hoax, although the website Museum of Hoaxes has an article about them (which acknowledges the joke).
 These cans of dehydrated water are actually empty tin cans made by a real food company, Bernard Food Industries, who began making the cans in 1964.

 The cans were never meant to fool anyone.
 They were made as a novelty or gag item, something to be displayed at stores to make people laugh, get them talking, etc.

-According to the Flickr user that I borrowed the image used on this page from (see image credit below picture), these cans of water were even trademarked.
+According to the Flickr user from whom I borrowed the image used on this page (see image credit below picture), these cans of water were even trademarked.